-Modifier Description -уа Adjusts the output to suit ARM Ltd. debuggers.
-This changes the flag values for some debug sections in ELF and pads all sections to an even multiple of four bytes.
-It also has the effect of setting the $-yp$ option. -yb Suppresses the generation of the .debug_pubnames section in the output file. -ус Outputs an address_class attribute for pointer types based on the UBROF memory attribute number.
+Modifier Description -yb Suppresses the generation of the .debug_pubnames section in the output file. -ус Outputs an address_class attribute for pointer types based on the UBROF memory attribute number.
 This format variant option requires a DWARF reader (debugger) that understands these attributes. -yf Prevents the output of a .debug_frame section (DWARF call frame information).
 Note that a .debug_frame section is only generated if enough information is present in the linker input files. -ym Normally, all types are output once, in the first compilation unit, and global debug info references are used to refer to them in the rest of the debug information.
 If -ym is specified, all types are output in each compilation unit, and compilation unit relative references are used to refer to them. -yn Outputs an ELF/DWARF file without debug information. -уо Generates DWARF call frame information sections that use non-factored CFA offsets instead of factored ones.
-Information about this will be included in the .note.iar section. -ур Outputs one ELF program section for each segment, instead of one section for all segments combined. -yr When this option is specified XLINK produces a relocatable executable ELF file, a file that is both executable but also contains relocation directives to make it possible to execute the image at an address other than that at which it was linked.
-You also need a compiler that supports relocation (consult your compiler reference guide if in doubt).
-Note : To be able to use relocatable output you also need an ELF-reader capable of reading relocatable ELF files and placing them in memory. -ys Normally, global debug information references (used for references to type records when $-ym$ is not specified) are offsets into the entire file, in compliance with the DWARF specification.
+Information about this will be included in the .note.iar section. -yp Outputs one ELF program section for each segment, instead of one section for all segments combined. -ys Normally, global debug information references (used for references to type records when $-ym$ is not specified) are offsets into the entire file, in compliance with the DWARF specification.
 Specifying $-ys$ causes XLINK to use .debug_info section offsets for these references, instead.
 This was the default behavior in previous XLINK versions (up to version 4.51R).
-Information about this will be included in the .note.iar section.
+Information about this will be included in the .note.iar section. -ул The DWARF standard specifies a use_location semantics that requires passing complete objects on the DWARF expression stack, which is ill-defined.
+Specifying this option causes XLINK to emit use_location attributes where the addresses of the objects are passed instead.
+This format variant option requires a DWARF reader (debugger) that understands these attributes. -Àm Specify the $-yw$ format variant modifier to suppress the .debug_aranges section in the output file.
+This section contains information about which addresses that a compilation unit places bytes at.